DavidDock/cheers-to-beers/README.md

 #### Navigation Bars and Footer

 Having three navigation bars allows users to have easy access to all features.
 These navigation bars are pivotal to the overall design theme of the website echoing bar signs and menus, giving the user the feel that they are in a virtual bar.

+##### User Stories:
+- As a user I can view navbar, sidebar and footer from every page so that I can navigate easily between pages
+- As a user I can tell if I am logged in or not so that I can log in if I need to
+- As a user I can sign out so I log out if needs be.
+- As a logged in user I can view all posts I have starred or of profiles I follow so I can interact with my favorite posts.

 #### Top Nav Bar
 User Logged Out